 The bank that rejected you has specific lending criteria.
 Maybe they don't do your industry.
 Maybe your revenue is $20K below their floor.
 Maybe they had a bad quarter in your sector and tightened their standards.
 None of that means you're unfundable.

 The problem isn't you.
 It's applying to the wrong place.
 If you read our SBA loans explained guide, you'll see how different lender types serve completely different borrowers.
+And for businesses needing $500K+, commercial financing opens doors that standard small business lenders can't.

 How to Actually Compare Loan Offers